pantheon-systems/solr-power/README.md

 First install the plugin as per normal.
 If you are installing on Pantheon, you will need to enable the Apache Solr add-on within the Pantheon Site Dashboard before you can enable the plugin.

 1. Index your existing content by going to the plugin options screen and selecting the applicable **Actions**:
- - **Index Searchable Post Types**
+   - - **Index Searchable Post Types**
 2. Search on!
-Use the **Query** tab to validate indexing options.
-3. See the examples/template directories for more rich implementation guidelines.
+3. See the examples/templates directories for more rich implementation guidelines.

 ## Development ##